John J. Boyle (sculptor)

-John J. Boyle (January 12, 1851, New York City – February 10, 1917, New York City) was an American sculptor active in Philadelphia in the last decades of the 19th century, known for his large-scale figurative bronzes in public settings, and, particularly, his portraiture of Native Americans.
+John J. Boyle (January 12, 1851 – February 10, 1917) was an American sculptor active in Philadelphia in the last decades of the 19th century, known for his large-scale figurative bronzes in public settings, and, particularly, his portraiture of Native Americans.

-Early years & education
+Early life and education

-Boyle, born 1851 in New York to Samuel Boyle and Katharine McCauley, moved to the state of Pennsylvania before his first birthday.
+Boyle was born in New York City in 1851 to Samuel Boyle and Katharine McCauley.
+They moved to Pennsylvania prior to his first birthday.
 After his father's death in 1857, Boyle's remaining family, in straitened circumstances, moved to Philadelphia to live with relatives.

 Boyle attended public schools in Philadelphia, then served an apprenticeship as a stone-cutter.
-In 1872 he began studying art at the PAFA, taking classes with Thomas Eakins and other faculty.
-He studied at the École des Beaux Arts in Paris for three years starting in 1877, returning to the United States and marrying Elizabeth Carroll, in Philadelphia, in 1882.
+In 1872, he began studying art at the PAFA, taking classes with Thomas Eakins and other faculty.
+Beginning in 1877, he studied at the École des Beaux Arts in Paris for three years, returning to the United States and marrying Elizabeth Carroll in Philadelphia in 1882.

 Career

 Paris Salon

 Boyle's time in Paris established him as a successful, medaled ornament to the Salon, the official art exhibition of the Académie des Beaux-Arts in Paris (the École being the visual arts division of the Académie).
 Although he returned to the United States to secure commissions ~1880, he continued to show his works in Paris, joining company with the generation of Philadelphia artists who moved back and forth between Europe and the United States during this period.

 By the mid to late 19th century, the Romantic Movement had begun to see expression in the United States, particularly in the artistic circle centered at Philadelphia's PAFA, moving away from the "Grand Style" of the first part of the 19th century.
 John Boyle, "authentic in his rude strength," was among those active in this form.

 This was a period of many firsts for American artists.
 Boyle would become known for his portraits of Native Americans, bolstered by an 1880 two month domicile among the Sioux in the Dakotas.
-The Alarm, commissioned by Martin Ryerson for Lincoln Park in Chicago, was intended to commemorate local Ottawa tribes, as part of a monument which originally included four bas-relief panels entitled “ The Peace Pipe,” “The Corn Dance,” “Forestry,” and “The Hunt” on its base (these original panels were stolen in the 1960s and replaced with sand-blasted reproductions).
+The Alarm, commissioned by Martin Ryerson for Lincoln Park in Chicago, was intended to commemorate local Ottawa tribes, as part of a monument which originally included four bas-relief panels entitled The Peace Pipe, The Corn Dance, Forestry and The Hunt on its base (these original panels were stolen in the 1960s and replaced with sand-blasted reproductions).